Vinton council gives nod for rec center proposal

 Boggess pointed out that currently there were two sites being targeted for the next facility.
 Both are located near the high school.
 “There is a lot of information that needs to be considered before a final decision,” he added.
 A benefit if the facility was built by the high school, “we could share parking,” Boggess said.
 “At the times that the Rec Center would be busy, school would not be in session and vice versa so we could share the parking lot.”

-“Are you look at including a pool as well,” Brian Parr, council member, asked Boggess.
+“Are you looking at including a pool as well,” Brian Parr, council member, asked Boggess.

 “That is something that could be part of the discussion,” Boggess explained.
 At this point, preliminary discussions have looked at doing an all-encompassing facility which could include a pool or working on the facility in stages.